MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/change-work-pool-on-work.md

 This scenario provides a demo for how to change the stream of processing for an existing work item by changing its work pool.
 It uses the **USMF** company demo data and each of the settings suggested earlier in this topic.

 1. Make sure there's enough quantity on-hand for items A0001 and A0002 in warehouse 62. <!-- KFM: Should we explain how to do this?
-I don't know how. -->
+I don't know how.
+Maybe just a link? -->

 1. Go to **Sales and marketing** > **Sales orders** > **All sales orders**.